wudi-ldd/Fine-Tuning-SAM/README.md

-# Fine-tuning SAM with Custom Dataset
+# Fine-tuning Segment Anything Model(SAM) with Custom Dataset

 This guide explains how to fine-tune the SAM model using a custom dataset with bounding boxes, ideal for complex scenarios.
 This approach allows for fine-tuning on specific targets within images without considering non-target areas.